machal/cssmine-content/css3-animations.md

 technological framework (Gif, Flash, Silverlight, etc.) or they animate using a method that was not designed for such a purpose - by Javascript.

 So what is the difference between an animation and a transition?
-You can basically control the particular event much better when using (`animation`).
+When using (`animation`), you can basically control the particular event much better.
 Moreover, you are not limited by CSS properties that the animated object has before the animation has started.
-Transitions (`transition`), on the other hand, are meant for simple animated transitions from one state to another.
+Transitions (`transition`), on the other hand, are meant for simple animated transitions which go from one state to another.

 Syntax
 ------